RaghavGogoi/Discord-Bot/README.md

 ![Screenshot](https://cdn.discordapp.com/attachments/889119613332381696/1308725824454787072/image.png?ex=673efd67&is=673dabe7&hm=09cfe926c402422f1af90d0f6dd01b2791a4be15671ab6b668a9c8f450a89d43&)

 - After this, you will able to see a file called `package.json` in your Explorer.
-It will just have the information o your software and all that are required for your Bot making.
+It will just have the information of your software and all that are required for your Bot making.
 - Now get to `Terminal` again and then type `npm install discord.js` to get all the libraries from Discord themselves.
 After this, you will see another file appears called `package-lock.json` and a folder called `node_module` in your Explorer.

 > [!WARNING]